RakibRahman/design-patterns/creational_patterns/README.md

 Key Points
     Creates Families of Objects: Instead of creating a single object (like one button), this pattern is designed to create a whole set of objects that are meant to work together.
 For example, it could create a button, a checkbox, and a window that all share the same visual style (e.g., a "dark mode" theme).

     Uses Composition: It delegates the job of creating objects to other, more specialized factory objects.
-Imagine a BuilderPattern.AbstractFactoryPattern.FactoryPattern.main furniture factory (the Abstract Factory) that doesn't make furniture itself.
+Imagine a BuilderPattern.AbstractFactoryPattern.creational_patterns.main furniture factory (the Abstract Factory) that doesn't make furniture itself.
 Instead, it has contracts with a "Modern Style" factory and a "Vintage Style" factory.
-When you want a modern chair, you ask the BuilderPattern.AbstractFactoryPattern.FactoryPattern.main factory, and it tells the modern factory to make it for you.
+When you want a modern chair, you ask the BuilderPattern.AbstractFactoryPattern.creational_patterns.main factory, and it tells the modern factory to make it for you.

     Manages Complexity: This pattern is perfect for systems that need to support multiple "themes" or configurations.
 For instance, an application that can switch between a Windows look, a macOS look, and a Linux look would use an abstract factory to ensure all UI elements match the chosen operating system's style.